bethcha/newsoverview/README.md

 Be aware that some countries may have a suffix where they speak more than one language recognised by Google News, eg for Belgium.
 You can call `tr_news.belgium_fr()` for Belgian headlines in french, or `tr_news.belgium_nl()` for Belgian headlines in dutch.

+### SimpleSearch Class
+You can find the correct country/language combinations by going to Google News, and scrolling down to the bottom to 'Language & Region' to see which combinations are supported.

+All country codes and language codes are provided in the countries_and_lang.txt file The `en_search` default is using GoogleNews in the UK (country='GB').
+The code for this is `gn=GoogleNews(lang='en', country='GB')`

 ### CoronavirusNews Class
 Show a list of all *languages* listed in the `CoronavirusNews` Class: